shanemcv/mpcs-56430-final-project-shanemcv/README.md

 You can then run in the trends folder some of the python files to get specific trend data.
 This will be a faster analysis than re-getting the data from lichess described above.
 You can view the data I received with my main-folder .txt files or in the popularities folder for my trend data.

-# Questions for analysis:
+# Primary project analysis questions:

-## Are certain openings more popular at different rating levels?
+Are certain openings more popular at different rating levels?

-## Are some openings gaining or losing popularity?
+Are some openings gaining or losing popularity?

-## Are any time controls gaining or losing popularity?
+Are any time controls gaining or losing popularity?

-## Does playing with white or black matter more at different rating levels?
+Does playing with white or black matter more at different rating levels?
 Has this changed over time?

-## What is the average rating difference for the winning side?
+What is the average rating difference for the winning side?